harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 - Has taken almost 6 years for Browsers and Node to support a language update (ES5 -> ES6)

-- Probably still easier to just SSR with PHP / Laravel

 <!--
 # Takeaways